 Frame Considerations

-Sunglasses frames are important for more than just their looks.
+Sunglass frames are important for more than just their looks.
 Several attributes help certain types work better in specific situations.
 If you're looking for lightweight, durable frames, consider getting nylon frames.
 They offer a great blend of strength and flexibility, which makes them great for high-intensity sports.
-For more casual uses, other types of plastic frames — including acetate — boast low weight with high functionality and reasonable durability.
-Though they're often less flexible than nylon frames, plastic frames cost less and can be made in an astonishing array of colors.
-Some are even made of recycled and renewable materials.
+For more casual uses, other plastic frames — including acetate — boast low weight with high functionality and reasonable durability.
+Though they're often less flexible than nylon frames, plastic frames cost less and come in an astonishing array of colors.
+Some use recycled and renewable materials.

 Checking the hinges of your potential new glasses is a very important consideration.
 Some sports glasses increase their secure fit by having bows that grip more effectively, then offset this added pressure by including flexible hinges.
 These flex hinges can overextend, helping them to be more comfortable — especially on wider faces — and add durability to the overall frame construction.
 Even standard barrel hinges deserve some attention.
-Though they can't overextend, there are better and worse constructions here too.
-In general, more barrels make a more secure hinge that's less likely to loosen over time.
-Five is a good number, though we also tested many with just three and a few with seven.
+Though they can't overextend, there are better and worse constructions here, too.
+More barrels generally make a more secure hinge less likely to loosen over time.
+Five is a good number, though we tested many with just three and a few with seven.
 No matter how many barrels you end up with, making sure you can get a small screwdriver in there to tighten or loosen them is a must, as they may loosen over time.

 It's important to make sure whatever glasses you choose have frames that fit securely and comfortable on your face, whether you're climbing a route or reading a book in the hammock.